 There's nothing better than going on vacation and if you're planning to squeeze in some time away before summer's end, it's important to take the necessary steps to protect your home while you're on holiday.

-The idea is to not advertise that you're going away and to make your house looks as normal and lived in as possible.
-Let's take a look at some easy ways that will help protect your home and allow you to have a worry-free holiday.
+The idea is to not advertise that you're going away and to make your house look as normal and lived-in as possible.
+Let's take a look at some easy ways that will help protect your home and allow you to have a worry-free vacation.

 - Don't announce that you're going on vacation via social media.
 Tell only close friends and family in person.

 - If you're going to post on social media while you're away, be mindful of what you post as well as who can see it.
 Double check your privacy settings.
 Remember to disable your location settings as well, so no one can see where you're posting from.